powersync-ja/powersync-js/demos/react-native-web-supabase-todolist/README.md

 To make it easier to manage these files in the `public` directory, it is recommended to place the contents in a nested directory like `@powersync`.

-A helper script is available [here](./copy-files.js) to automate the copying process.
-It will copy the contents to `/public/@powersync` and the workers will be available at `/public/@powersync/worker`.
+You can run the following bash command to automate the copying process.
+It will copy the contents to `/public/@powersync`.

-It can be run with:

 ```
-node copy-files.js
+mkdir -p public/@powersync && cp -r node_modules/@powersync/web/dist/* public/@powersync/
 ```

 The example below demonstrates how to configure the DB and sync workers: